HM Care Clinic

 Can weight loss improve PCOS symptoms overall?

-Yes.
-Research consistently shows that even modest, sustained weight reduction can improve menstrual regularity, lower androgen levels, and reduce insulin resistance in women with PCOS.
-Weight loss isn't a cure, but it's one of the most powerful tools for managing the condition.
+Research suggests that modest, sustained weight reduction may improve menstrual regularity, lower androgen levels, and reduce insulin resistance in some women with PCOS.
+Weight loss does not resolve the condition, but it is one of several tools used in managing it, and responses differ from person to person.

-Is Semaglutide or Tirzepatide safe for women with PCOS?
+Is GLP-1 receptor agonist therapy appropriate for women with PCOS?

-Both medications have been studied in the context of insulin resistance and metabolic dysfunction.
-However, whether either is appropriate for you depends on your complete health profile.
-A board-certified physician must evaluate you before any prescription is considered.
+This class of medication has been studied in the context of insulin resistance and metabolic dysfunction.
+Whether it is appropriate for any individual depends on her complete health profile.
+A board-certified physician must complete an evaluation before any prescription is considered.

 How is a medical weight loss program different from a regular diet?

-A medically supervised program involves clinical evaluation, lab monitoring, physician-prescribed treatments (when appropriate), and ongoing accountability — all personalized to your unique biology.
-It goes far beyond calorie counting or generic advice.
+A medically supervised program involves clinical evaluation, lab monitoring, physician-prescribed treatments (when appropriate), and ongoing accountability — all personalized to the individual patient.
+It goes beyond calorie counting or generic advice.